-Other than parents or legal guardians, only persons with prior written authorization will be allowed to pick up a child from the school.
+Other than parents, only persons with prior written authorization will be allowed to pick up a child from the school.
+These approved will be listed in the student's PowerSchool account.

 Students that are picked up late will remain with the preschool associate or teacher until the designated person picks them up from the teacher or associate in the classroom.
+An attempt will be made to contact the parent or an emergency contact.
+If no contact is made, a home visit may occur.
+If no contact is able to be made, the student will be transported to the police department.